Westmeath County Council

 Westmeath County Council (Comhairle Chontae na hIarmhí) is the local authority of County Westmeath, Ireland.
 As a county council, it is governed by the Local Government Act 2001.
 The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.
 The council has 20 elected members.
 Elections are held every five years and are by single transferable vote.
 The head of the council has the title of Cathaoirleach (chairperson).
 The county administration is headed by a chief executive, Pat Gallagher.
 The county town is Mullingar.

 History

+Westmeath County Council was established on 1 April 1899 under the Local Government (Ireland) Act 1898 for the administrative county of County Westmeath.
+It succeeded the judicial county of Westmeath, with the addition of the part of the town of Athlone in County Roscommon.

 Originally Westmeath County Council held its meetings in Mullingar Courthouse.
 The council commissioned a purpose-built facility, known as County Hall, in Mount Street in Mullingar in the early 20th century.
 In the early part of the 21st century it occupied a historic building on the same site associated with the old county gaol.
 It then moved to more modern facilities at the new County Buildings, to the south of the previous facility, in 2009.